Controlling Deformable Objects with Non-negligible Dynamics: a Shape-Regulation Approach to End-Point Positioning: Experimental Validation of the Model

 \subsection{Extraction of the Object State}

 Points on the object at $s=\{0,0.5,1\}$ and $d=0$ were identified with coloured markers, facilitating the detection of their pixel locations via HSV thresholding.
 Under the assumption that the object stays confined to the plane on which the manipulator endpoint moves, the 3D marker positions were determined by intersecting this plane with the line projected through the associated pixel coordinate.
+The positions of the base, mid-point, and endpoint of the DLO are extracted for two purposes: to estimate the object's curvature and to present results and validate our approach at different points along the DLO.

 By taking the recovered 3D marker positions and discarding the third coordinate (in the direction normal to the assumed object plane) we are left with the planar model 2D Cartesian coordinates of the start-, mid- and endpoints of the central axis in $\{S_B\}$: $p_{s,B}$, $p_{m,B}$ and $p_{e,B}$.
 Note that hereafter we will omit the subscript $B$, so that any Cartesian coordinates mentioned can be assumed measured in $\{S_B\}$ unless indicated otherwise.